gusthawojunkes/gusthawojunkes/README.md

 ## Introduction

 👋 Hello there!
-I'm Gusthawo Junkes, a developer and student of software engineering from Brazil with a particular interest in backend programming.
-I am passionate about producing clear, scalable, and maintainable code, and I have a keen interest in software design, especially "Clean Code" and "Clean Architecture."
-I'm currently working as a developer and polishing my talents as a student.
-With the help of this combination, I am able to apply the theoretical knowledge I have learned in the classroom to work projects in the real world, continually developing my skills.
+I'm Gusthawo Junkes, a software engineer from Brazil with a strong focus on backend development.
+I'm passionate about writing clear, scalable, and maintainable code, and I have a deep interest in software design principles, especially "Clean Code" and "Clean Architecture."
+Currently, I work as a developer, where I apply and expand the theoretical knowledge I've gained throughout my studies in real-world projects.

 ## Facts about Me

 1. 💼 I'm current working at <a href="https://www.geovendas.com/">@geovendas</a>

-2. 🎓 I'm pursuing a degree in Software Engineering at <a href="https://www.catolicasc.org.br/">Católica de Santa Catarina</a> university
+2. 🎓 Graduated in Software Engineering from <a href="https://www.catolicasc.org.br/">Católica de Santa Catarina</a>

-3. ❤️ I love Java
+3. ❤️ I work with Java and have a strong love for Kotlin

 <br />